 Skip to main content

 According to the World Health Organization, 5% of the world’s population currently suffers from depression.
-With 2020 seeing a worldwide increase of depression and anxiety by 27.6% and 25.6%, respectively, this number should come as no surprise.
+With 2020 seeing a worldwide increase in depression and anxiety by 27.6% and 25.6%, respectively, this number should come as no surprise.
 So what exactly is the source of these mental health statistics?

 The link between fried food and mental health